 If the immediate popularity of the IPA took them by surprise, they soon discovered the cause.
 Given its location, the Tap Rooms is a bona fide tourist magnet and it turned out it was travelling Americans, pouring off the cruise ships docked at the end of the street, who were keen to wrap their lips around some Aussie hops.
 They’re making sure to cater for all countries now, with styles as diverse as chocolate stout, India red ale, rauchbier and lighter wheat ales infused with native ingredients foraged from the nearby Botanical Gardens.

 On the other side of the wall, you’ll find the pub.
 The old layout of the building means it’s made up of many small rooms, upstairs and down, which adds an automatic cosiness.
 Add some ornate decoration to give a touch of class and it’s a particularly pleasant pub in which to sit and enjoy a meal – perhaps little surprise given the whole venture is a partnership between Endeavour and the Applejack Hospitality group responsible for several other well regarded Sydney venues.
-The food errs towards a modern American style, with an emphasis on smoked meats from the smoker housed out back.
+The food errs towards a modern American style, with an emphasis on smoked meats from the smoker housed out back, and a menu that’s regularly updated with a fresh focus.
 In general it’s food that goes well with beer although there’s plenty else, from the pickled to the freshly picked, to keep you happy regardless of what’s in your glass.

 If you can’t make it to The Rocks, their beers can be found nationwide, and word is there will be more venues bearing the Endeavour name appearing in the early part of the 2020s.